Soprano Claire Stadtmueller sang the role of Tosca

 Grand Opera under Maestro Vincent La Selva.

-year, she sings her first Requiem.
+in Chicago.
+This season she sings her first Desdemona.

 She made her Carnegie Hall debut in